 In the fall of 2014, the State of Montana adopted the 2012 International Energy Conservation Code.
 All certified cities such as Whitefish followed with local adoption shortly after.

 The purpose of this code is to provide a standard for all new construction while using scientific information to build a more energy efficient home.

-The code establishes minimum standards for insulation, as well as ventilation requirements.
+The code establishes minimum standards for insulation, as well as ventilation requirements, so is important to learn how contractors use Rockwool insulation for these purposes and how to get resources online for this.
 This information is required on building plans and examined during plan review to ensure code compliance.